Arkidiusz/http-server/README.md

 # http-server
-An http server implementation using standard C libraries
+An http server implementation for linux using standard C libraries